nuodb/nuodb-client/README.rst

 .. contents::

-The NuoDB Client Package bundles the latest publicly-available NuoDB_ database client verions into a single downloadable file.
+The NuoDB Client Package bundles the latest publicly-available NuoDB_ database client versions into a single downloadable file.
 The official versions of the NuoDB Client Package file are available from the NuoDB `GitHub Releases`_ page.

 You can also use this project to create a package containing customized sets of NuoDB Client packages.

 Requirements
 ------------